 - Over the years we have collected over $1 billion in compensation for our clients.

-Common Causes of Distracted Driving Accidents in Fairfax, VA
+Common Causes of Distracted Driving Accidents in Northern Virginia

-Distracted driving is defined as any activity that diverts a driver’s attention away from driving, the most common causes include:
+Distracted driving is defined as any activity that diverts a driver’s attention away from driving, the most common causes for car accidents include: